kids encyclopedia robot

 Youth

-In 1967 they moved to Winkel NH and Kuyper attended the HBS in Schagen.
+In 1967 the family moved to Winkel, North Holland and Kuyper attended the HBS in Schagen.
 In Winkel he and his friends started a publishing house, Walpurgisnacht, which brought stencilled books with their own work to the market.
-In that period, Sjoerd published a story in Het Noordhollands Dagblad and a poem in De Groene Amsterdammer.
-A poem he had published in the school newspaper was included in the national anthology ‘een 10 voor tieners’ ('a 10 for the teenagers') and he wrote a song, De NAVO Blues (The NATO Blues), which he sang with friends in the TV programme 'Dit is het begin' (This is the beginning).
+In that period, Kuyper published a story in Het Noordhollands Dagblad and a poem in De Groene Amsterdammer.
+A poem he had published in the school newspaper was included in the national anthology een 10 voor tieners (a 10 for the teenagers), and he wrote a song, "De NAVO Blues" (The NATO Blues), which he sang with friends in the TV programme Dit is het begin (this is the beginning).
 In 1969 he passed the HBS-A exam and left for Amsterdam to study philosophy.

 First years of writing

 And he did interviews, together with his friend Johan Diepstraten, first with young prose writers like Maarten 't Hart, Doeschka Meijsing and Jan Siebelink, later with young poets like H.H. ter Balkt, Frank Koenegracht, Gerrit Komrij, Hans Tentije and Willem Wilmink.
 They were published in De Nieuwe Linie and De Tijd, and later collected in Het Nieuwe Proza (1978) and Dichters (1980).
-The friendship with Johan would later lead to a youth novel written together, De verborgen steeg (The Hidden Alley) (1986), which was awarded a prize by many children's juries.
-Johan died in 1999, at the age of forty-eight.
+The friendship with Diepstraten would later lead to a youth novel written together, De verborgen steeg (The Hidden Alley) (1986), which was awarded a prize by many children's juries.
+Diepstraten died in 1999, at the age of forty-eight.

-Margje and Sjoerd married in 1976, their son Joost was born in 1984 and their daughter Marianne in 1986.
-Margje stopped photographing and started drawing and painting, she turned her darkroom into a nursery.
-Sjoerd increasingly focused on puppetry - he wrote pieces for various theatres - and on children's books, which he published initially with In de Knipscheer, later with Bert Bakker, and from 1988 with Leopold.
+Burger and Kuyper married in 1976; they had a son born in 1984 and a daughter in 1986.
+Burger stopped photographing and started drawing and painting; she turned her darkroom into a nursery.
+Kuyper increasingly focused on puppetry – he wrote pieces for various theatres – and on children's books, which he published initially with In de Knipscheer, later with Bert Bakker, and from 1988 with Leopold.
 His first book there was Majesteit, uw ontbijt (Your Majesty, Your Breakfast) (1988) after the TV series of the same name that he had written for the VPRO.
-He wrote a lot for TV at that time: Max Laadvermogen (Max Load Capacity) (1986), De freules (Her Ladyships) (1990) and in 1991 the TV series and the film Het zakmes (The Pocket-knife), after the book he had published in 1981 with In de Knipscheer.
+He wrote for several TV programs during this time: Max Laadvermogen (Max Load Capacity) (1986), De freules (Her Ladyships) (1990) and in 1991 the TV series and the film Het zakmes (The Pocket-knife), after the book he had published in 1981 with In de Knipscheer.
 The film and the series won fourteen prizes, in the Netherlands and abroad, including an Emmy Award, a Cinekid Award and a Gouden Kalf for Ben Sombogaart's direction, and the film was included in the Canon of the Dutch film.
-The book - rewritten according to the scenario – was reprinted numerous times.
-The first success.
-Meanwhile, De Bezige Bij had a new editorial team that had no affinity with the work that Sjoerd wrote for adults, so he transferred it to L.J.
-Veen.
+The book – rewritten according to the scenario – was reprinted numerous times.

 The nineties

-In 1994, Sjoerd was invited by the NANA Foundation to take part in the children's book weeks on Curaçao and Bonaire.
-Later trips to Aruba and the Windward Islands and Surinam followed.
-The experiences there have had a great influence on the life and work of Sjoerd.
-‘When I am there,' he said in an interview, 'I am a different person, a better person - my mother would not recognize me.'
-The children at the schools he visited asked him to write a book about their lives, otherwise they had to read all the time about 'children with cold feet in a train and looking at the snow and ice on the ditches outside', they also wanted to read about children with warm feet.
-It was not until later that Sjoerd was able to write about the youth of the islands, but in 1998, together with Annemarie van Haeringen, he made the picture book Malmok, about a pelican, which was awarded a Gouden Penseel.
+In 1994, Kuyper was invited by the NANA Foundation to take part in the children's book weeks on Curaçao and Bonaire.
+Later trips to Aruba and the Windward Islands and Suriname followed.
+The experiences there have had a great influence on the life and work of Kuyper.
+"When I am there," he said in an interview, "I am a different person, a better person – my mother would not recognize me."
+It was not until later that Kuyper was able to write about the youth of the islands, but in 1998, together with Annemarie van Haeringen, he made the picture book Malmok, about a pelican, which was awarded a Gouden Penseel.
 The NANA Foundation published it in English, Papiamentu and Papiamento as the annual Children's Book Gift at the Antilles.

-The noughties
+The aughts

 The 10s

-During his time at Nieuw Amsterdam, Sjoerd already contacted Hoogland & Van Klaveren publishers in Hoorn.
+During his time at Nieuw Amsterdam, Kuyper already contacted Hoogland & Van Klaveren publishers in Hoorn.
 He wanted Het boek van Josje (Josie's book), which had not been available for ten years and for which there was still a lot of demand, to be reprinted.
 In 2009 it appeared there under the name Josje (Josie).
-In 2011, Lemniscaat Publishers published Mijn opa de bankrover (My grandfather the bank robber), the story on which the film of the same name was based, which was released in the same year and became the first film written by Sjoerd to be given a golden status: there were 150,000 paying visitors.
-Also in 2011, Lemniscaat released the last part of the series about Robin: O rode papaver, boem pats knal (O red poppy, boom pats pop!) for which Sjoerd was awarded his fifth Zilveren Griffel.
+In 2011, Lemniscaat Publishers published Mijn opa de bankrover (My grandfather the bank robber), the story on which the film of the same name was based, which was released in the same year and became the first film written by Kuyper to be given a golden status: there were 150,000 paying visitors.
+Also in 2011, Lemniscaat released the last part of the series about Robin: O rode papaver, boem pats knal (O red poppy, boom pats pop!) for which Kuyper was awarded his fifth Zilveren Griffel.

 The bond with Curaçao and Aruba became stronger.
-Ròi Colastica was looking for a coach to write his first Dutch-language youth novel and asked Sjoerd for help.
+Ròi Colastica was looking for a coach to write his first Dutch-language youth novel and asked Kuyper for help.
 Together with Margje they worked on it for months, in Bergen and Willemstad.
-Sjoerd reported on it in 'Twee harten op een tafel' (‘Two hearts on a table)’, recorded in Kwaaie verhalen van liefde (Angry stories of love).
+Kuyper reported on it in 'Twee harten op een tafel' (‘Two hearts on a table)’, recorded in Kwaaie verhalen van liefde (Angry stories of love).
 Ròi's book, Vuurwerk in mijn hoofd (Fireworks in My Head), was published by Leopold in 2012.
-Through long conversations with Ròi and his family and friends, Sjoerd got to know the soul of Curaçao so well, that he finally found the courage to write a book about the children of the island.
+Through long conversations with Ròi and his family and friends, Kuyper got to know the soul of Curaçao so well, that he finally found the courage to write a book about the children of the island.
 That was De duik (The Dive), which was published by Lemniscaat in 2014.
 Ròi later said: 'It is unbelievable that this book was written by a makamba'.
-In 2017, Sjoerd wrote Aruba's children's book week gift Het spannendste boek van de wereld (The most thrilling book in the world), which was distributed to schoolchildren in a bilingual edition, Papiamento and Dutch, and in 2019, De duik (The Dive) was published in Papiamento and Papiamentu by Charuba publishing house.
+In 2017, Kuyper wrote Aruba's children's book week gift Het spannendste boek van de wereld (The most thrilling book in the world), which was distributed to schoolchildren in a bilingual edition, Papiamento and Dutch, and in 2019, De duik (The Dive) was published in Papiamento and Papiamentu by Charuba publishing house.

 In 2018 there was a break with Lemniscaat Publishers.
 Neither party made any public announcements about the reason.
-Sjoerd had occasionally continued to publish books at Hoogland & Van Klaveren - including the poetry collection Mooi leven (Beautiful Life) (2016), with paintings by Margje - and has now definitely made it his publisher, both with his work for young people and with that for adults.
+Kuyper had occasionally continued to publish books with Hoogland & Van Klaveren - including the poetry collection Mooi leven (Beautiful Life) (2016), with paintings by Margje - and has now definitely made it his publisher, both with his work for young people and with that for adults.
 In March 2019 his youth novel Bizar (Bizarre) appeared.

 On the barricades